bosulliv/covid/README.md

 (covid) $
 </pre>

-Then run the jupyter to explore the notebooks:
+Then run jupyter to explore the notebooks and raw data files:
 <pre>
 (covid) $ jupyter notebook
 </pre>